May 18-21, 2015

 Arrive at the Williamsburg Christian Retreat Center (WCRC) at 3:00 p.m. or later.
 After a fine dinner we will have a get-acquainted time, and then we will be lodged at Oakwood Lodge, which has 24 hotel-style rooms with private facilities.

-In the late afternoon we will go back to WCRC, where there will be some down time before our scrumptious dinner in the Magnolia Center.
+In the late afternoon we will go back to WCRC, for a scrumptious dinner in the Magnolia Center.
 The staff at WCRC will be treating us to some enjoyable camp activities including a hayride and hymn sing after dinner.

-We will then direct our sights to the “Spirit of Norfolk” for our exciting lunch cruise.
-As we cruise leisurely on we will observe the sights of the harbor, enjoy a great lunch buffet and good entertainment.
+Then we go through the James River bridge-tunnel to Norfolk, directing our sights to the “Spirit of Norfolk” for our exciting lunch cruise.
+As we cruise leisurely, we will observe the sights of the harbor, enjoy a bountiful lunch buffet and entertainment.
 This will truly be a memorable experience!

-After the cruise we will go to the Norfolk Botanical Garden which comprises 115 acres of colorful landscapes, unusual flowers and the Bicentennial Rose Garden.
-A narrated tram tour will help us cover this vast array of beauty; we will also have time to stroll around on our own.
+After the cruise, we will go to the Norfolk Botanical Garden which comprises 115 acres of colorful landscapes, unusual flowers and the Bicentennial Rose Garden.
+During this time of the year the rose garden will be in full bloom, a sight to behold!
+A narrated tram tour will help us discover this vast array of beauty.
+We will also have time to stroll around on our own.
+We then will retrace our route under the James River back to the Retreat Center, for another wonderful meal at the Magnolia Center.

 Return to Top